Responsible and sustainable management

 Nowadays, the City of Luxembourg’s timber resources are mainly used in the energy, paper manufacturing and construction sectors.
 Some of the timber is used directly by the City of Luxembourg’s departments to make street furniture.

-Any FSC® certified timber not used by the wood processing industry is collected, treated and marketed in the form of firewood.
+Any FSC® certified timber not used by the wood processing industry is collected, treated and sold in the form of firewood.
 The Valobois project, which plays a key role in this area, contributes to social and professional reintegration and the local use of firewood.
-This wood is sold at the City of Luxembourg's recycling centre (Rue du Stade, L-2547 Luxembourg), which is open from 7:00 to 19:30 on weekdays, and from 8:30 to 18:00 on Saturdays.
+This wood is sold at the City of Luxembourg's Recycling Centre (Rue du Stade, L-2547 Luxembourg), which is open from 7:00 to 19:30 on weekdays, and from 8:30 to 18:00 on Saturdays.

 For tips on wood burning, please refer to our page about fire wood.

 Walking and hiking, leisure activities, relaxation – more and more Luxembourg City residents are taking advantage of the pleasures offered by the forest areas surrounding the city.
 The City has created a large number of footpaths, play areas, discovery and fitness trails, as well as bridle and cycle paths.
 Please see our brochures "Promenades du Bambësch" and "Promenades Hamm et environs/Kockelscheuer".

 Owners of private property in these areas may also choose to do their part.They can do this by planting deciduous trees, letting certain trees grow older, restoring alluvial forests, etc.